DavisPL-Teaching/261/lecture2/extras/regex_help.md

 - `z3.Re`: this turns a string into a regular expression.
     For example, `z3.Re("cat")` matches the string "cat".

-- `z3.Length`: this creates an integer variable for the length of a string `s`.
+- `z3.Length`: this creates an integer expression for the length of a string `s`.
 For example, if `s` is "cat", then `z3.Length(s)` will be a `z3.Int` that would be equal to 3.